vanhoutk/DistributedFileSystem/README.md

 9. Lock Service
   - ~~Create a locking server~~
   - ~~Add locking server functions to client API~~
-  - Allow client to make use of locking
+  - ~~Allow client to make use of locking~~
+  - ~~Added a ten minute timeout to locks~~
+  - Could add current user who locked the file potentially (discuss in report)
+  - Clear locks on upload

 10. Add Proper Logging Messages